gayverjr/pyemap/docs/install.rst

    $ make
    $ make install

+And then place the executables in a location visible to your PATH.
 We emphasize that the safest way to do this is inside a newly prepared virtual environment.
 It is not recommended to try this within your base conda environment.